- Dishwasher Detergent's Harmful Residue

 Even though the dishes are rinsed, dish soap for sink-washing and dishwasher detergents for the automated dishwasher will leave harmful residues on the surfaces you eat from.
 And we will ingest the harmful residue with every bite we take.

-In order to avoid harmful chemicals on your surfaces, you should look for non-toxic cleaning products, such as dishwasher detergents.
+In order to avoid harmful chemicals on your surfaces, you should look for non-toxic dishwashing detergent and other cleaning products, such as kitchen cleaner, dish soap, floor cleaner etc.

 Only 10% of dishwasher packs and powders are rated A by the Environmental Working Group (EWG), and only one - AspenClean dishwasher detergent pods are EWG verified.
 The EWG rates consumer products based on the safety of their ingredients for human health and the environment and decades of research.